AaronjitBassi/Childrens-Weather-App/README.md

 # Childrens-Weather-App
-Weather application made for children using PReact, CSS
+Weather application made for children using PReact, CSS and Javascript